We have name recognition

 RSC offers two different options for students to complete the Dietetic Internship Program.

-The program may be taken along one of three tracks: Onsite, Remote or the Individualized Supervised Practice Pathway (ISPP).
+The program may be taken along one of three tracks: Onsite, Distance Delivery or the Individualized Supervised Practice Pathway (ISPP).
 This program is only for candidates who have successfully completed at least a baccalaureate degree and minimum academic requirements established by The Accreditation Council for Education in Nutrition and Dietetics – a didactic program in dietetics (DPD).
 Successful graduates of the program are eligible to take the registration examination for dietitians.

 Course Requirements